iamarkadyt/aacli/README.md

 The regular approach taken by many software companies is either:

-- Using expensive SSO solutions (3rd party single sign-on SaaS platforms) and writing custom CLI toolkits for integrating with said platforms for programmatic AWS access (complexity, unnecessary development time and financial costs).
+- Using expensive SSO solutions (3rd party single sign-on SaaS platforms) and writing custom CLI toolkits for integrating with said platforms for programmatic AWS access (early and unnecessary complexity,  financial and development time costs).
 - Or just using plain permanent AWS IAM user credentials (terribly insecure).

 This project aims to provide a secure and efficient middle-ground alternative to both options.